Recovery College East

 Some of our Recovery College East students have been involved in the publication of this fantastic new book, Road to Recovery: Our Stories of Hope.

 In the book, there are some inspirational stories describing the incredible journeys people have taken on their road to recovery.
 We've been truly humbled putting these stories together and we hope you can experience some of that inspiration when you read them.

-You can download a free copy from the bottom of this page.
-Alternatively, we now have printed versions available for you to buy that are just £5 each.
-If you'd like to buy a copy, you can send a cheque for £5 payable to Recovery College East to our Peterborough address at the bottom of this page, or you can pop into either of our colleges, in Cambridge or Peterborough, to buy one.
-(Addresses for the college sites are at the bottom of this page.)
+We now have printed versions available for you to buy that are just £5 each.
+If you'd like to buy a copy, you can send a cheque for £5 payable to Recovery College East to our Peterborough address, or you can pop into either of our colleges, in Cambridge or Peterborough, to buy one.
 We hope you enjoy it!

 James Sheard, volunteer co-ordinator with VoiceAbility in Cambridge, has made two short videos for Recovery College East students after plans for VoiceAbility to speak at the college in person were forced to be postponed indefinitely due to COVID-19.

 VoiceAbility is a charity which provides free and independent advocacy in Peterborough and Cambridgeshire.
 The videos, which are aimed at Recovery College East students in Cambridge and Peterborough respectively, were created to reach students from the college who may remember the team from past visits or have been looking forward to their planned sessions this summer, or anyone who hasn't previously heard about them and would be interested in accessing their support.
 In the videos, James and Christine, a volunteer with VoiceAbility, offer reassurance that the service is still open and available to support those who need it, as well as confirming how to contact them if you need to.